Audio Restoration Services

-Audio restoration is the process of removing or correcting imperfections (hiss, crackle, noise, buzzing, etc.) from sound recordings.
-Over time, analog audio mediums degrade causing small defects to the recordings.
+Audio restoration is the process of transfering removing or correcting imperfections (hissing, crackling, buzzing, etc.) from sound recordings.
+Over time, analog audio mediums degrade and warp, causing small defects to the tapes, too.
 Audio restoration includes everything from physically cleaning the audio medium to digital intervention.

 At Creative Audio Works, we are experts in archival and restoration services, including the transfer, restoration, and migration of analog audio to digital formats.
-We have a wide range of vintage and modern machines for the transfer of records (16, 33.3, 45 and 78 rpm), Audograph discs, and tapes (micro cassette, cassette, DAT, ADAT, 1/4 track and 2 track 1/4″ reel-to-ree and 8 track reel-to-reel.
+We have a wide range of vintage and modern machines for the transfer of records (16, 33.3, 45 and 78 rpm), Audograph discs, micro-cassette, cassette, DAT, mono, 2-track, 4-track 1/4″ reel-to-reel tape formats.

-Whether you have one family recording that you’d like to hear on CD or a library of thousands of quarter-inch master recordings to transfer and restore for access to contemporary researchers and historical archivists, your audio will be treated with the same one-on-one approach.
-Every form of audio media is unique and deserves the respect and attention of a skilled audio engineer
+Whether you have one family recording that you’d like to hear on CD or a library of recordings that need restoring, your audio will be treated with the same one-on-one approach.
+Every audio artifact is unique and deserves the respect and attention of a skilled audio archival engineer.